Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: Introduction

-Recently, Neural Networks (NNs) have been applied to inverse problems as image reconstruction in MRI \cite{jin2017deep}, \cite{sun2016deep}, \cite{hammernik2018learning}, \cite{zhu2018image} and computed tomography (CT) \cite{jin2017deep}, \cite{han2016deep}, \cite{kang2017deep}.
-Autoencoders, and in particular the U-net \cite{ronneberger2015u}, a convolutional NN (CNN) which was first introduced for biomedical image segmentation, and different derivations from it \cite{ye2018deep}, \cite{han2018framing}, have been widely used for removing undersampling artefacts in different medical imaging modalities.
-In initial works, the images were most commonly reconstructed or processed frame by frame, see e.g. \cite{jin2017deep}.
-In the case of dynamic MRI, however, the temporal correlation of $2D$ MRI sequences can be exploited by aligning frames along the channel axis.
-Thus, $2D$ CNNs can be trained to map whole undersampled image sequences to their corresponding fully sampled image sequences \cite{schlemper2017deep,sandino2017deep}.
-Further, also CNNs employing $3D$-convolutions can be trained on entire image sequences \cite{hauptmann2018real}.
-However, in general, due to the resulting high dimensionality of the considered problem, either a large dataset or the application of data-augmentation techniques are indispensable to obtain satisfactory results, see e.g. \cite{schlemper2017deep, hauptmann2018real}.\\ Nowadays it is common practice to learn the filters of the convolutional layers by considering the images in the spatial domain.
+Nowadays it is common practice to learn the filters of the convolutional layers by considering the images in the spatial domain.
 In this work, we propose to apply CNNs to two-dimensional slices extracted from the spatio-temporal dimension in order to remove undersampling artefacts from a $2D$ cine MR scan obtained with a $2D$ Golden radial sampling scheme \cite{kolbitsch_mrm_2013}.
 A persistent homology analysis shows that the manifold of the spatio-temporal slices has a lower topological complexity than the manifold of the two-dimensional spatial image frames and suggests that the learning process of the network can therefore be facilitated.
-We compare our proposed approach to a $2D$ U-net trained frame-by-frame \cite{jin2017deep}, a $2D$ U-net trained sequence-wise \cite{sandino2017deep} and a $3D$ U-net \cite{hauptmann2018real} in terms of image quality, amount of required training data and stability with respect to rotation of the images.
+We compare our proposed approach to a $2D$ U-net trained frame-by-frame \cite{jin2017deep}, a $2D$ U-net trained image sequence-wise \cite{sandino2017deep} and a $3D$ U-net \cite{Hauptmann2019} in terms of image quality, amount of required training data and stability with respect to rotation of the images.
 The latter is important because $2D$ cine MRI is commonly obtained in oblique planes which are adapted to the patients anatomy.
-In addition, our spatio-temporal approach method is compared to three CS-based approaches for image reconstruction of cine MRI: $kt$-FOCUSS \cite{jung_magn_reson_med_01_2010}, a total variation minimization-based method \cite{block2007undersampled} and a Dictionary Learning- and total variation-based reconstruction method \cite{wang2014compressed}.
+Our spatio-temporal approach method is also compared to three CS-based approaches for image reconstruction of cine MRI: $kt$-FOCUSS \cite{jung_magn_reson_med_01_2010}, a total variation minimization-based method \cite{block2007undersampled} and a Dictionary Learning- and total variation-based reconstruction method \cite{wang2014compressed}.
+Further, we compare our method to two methods for cine MRI based on cascaded networks \cite{schlemper2017deep}, \cite{qin2019convolutional}.

 The paper is organized as follows.
 In Section \ref{section_Problem_Formulation}, we shortly discuss how NNs have been integrated within the problem of image reconstruction in MRI so far.
 Section \ref{section_Proposed_Approach} introduces our proposed method by discussing an a priori performed persistent homology analysis of the data which is needed to derive the approach as well as the network's architecture.
 We then show results of In-Vivo experiments and compare our method to other Deep Learning- and CS-based methods in Section \ref{section_In_Vivo_Experiments} and finish with a discussion and conclusion in Section \ref{section_Discussion_and_Conclusion}.